Outdoor plants

 African agapanthus

 The African agapanthus (Agapanthus africanus), also known as the African lily, is one of the most popular outdoor plants for winter.
 It is noted for its beauty with lush foliage and beautiful flowers presented in florescent white, shimmering blue, lilac or crimson.
-Although it can be grown in the garden soil as a ground cover, it is more often found in pots, making it the perfect choice hardy potted plants to be placed outdoors.
+Although it can be grown in the garden soil as a ground cover, it is more often found in pots, making it the perfect choice for hardy potted plants to be placed outdoors.

 Winter Outdoor Plants for Pots - African agapanthus